How to choose healthy shoes in pregnancy? A physiotherapist gives advice

 ❤️ Boots for every calf

 These boots will fit everyone.
-They have neoprene around the calf, which stretches to accommodate larger calves.
 They also fasten with just one pull of the zipper.

-We have boots in black, brown and grey.
-Which color will you choose?
+We have boots in autumn and winter versions.
+Which version will you choose?